Human Rights Risks and Major Issues

 Work Environment for Persons with Disabilities

-Globally, Wistron complies with the local laws and regulations related disabled persons protection to ensure that the work environments satisfy the special requirements for disabled persons with the ability to work.
-For example, the offices in Taiwan, China, Europe and Americas are designed to be accessible environments, which provide various caring facilities, such as dedicated parking spaces and shuttle buses, to help disabled persons work and participate in various activities.
+At the business locations around the world, Wistron complies with the local laws and regulations related to disabled persons protection and recruits people with disabilities who are employable to ensure that the work environments satisfy the special requirements for disabled persons with the ability to work.
+For example, the design of the barrier-free space in the office environment, the provision of dedicated parking spaces and welfare cars, and other considerate facilities are to facilitate persons with disabilities when they perform work tasks and participate in various activities.

 Accessible facilities in Wistron's work environment